-As the season turns to cold, I love to entertain my guests with a warm mug of cocoa.
+As the season turns cold, I love to entertain my guests with a warm mug of cocoa.
 There are so many delicious recipes available that it is hard to choose my favorite cup.
 I decided that I don’t have to choose.
 I can create a decadent hot chocolate toppings bar and have all the combinations my heart desires.
 You can too!
-Here’s all my tips on how to build the best one and how I do it.
+Here are all my tips on how to build the best one and how I do it.

 1- Decide on Your Hot Chocolate Toppings Bar Decorations & Set Up